grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 * `NoClientCert`: client certificates are neither requested nor validated.
 * `RequestClientCert`: requests clients to send an optional certificate.
 Certificates provided by clients are not validated.
 * `RequireAnyClientCert`: requires at least one certificate from clients.
-Certificates provided by clients are not valided.
+Certificates provided by clients are not validated.
 * `VerifyClientCertIfGiven`: requests clients to send an optional certificate.
 If a certificate is sent, it must be valid.
 * `RequireAndVerifyClientCert`: requires clients to send a valid certificate.